 Choosing the Right Leaf Kit for Your Truck

 Nor are leaf kits a one-size-fits-all solution.
-That’s why you’ll find a number of leaf kits for sale on the market.
+That’s why you’ll find several leaf kits for sale on the market.
 Each one is designed to fit the dimensions and attributes of a particular type of truck.
 As you’re planning to maximize the capacity of your truck using a leaf kit, make sure it corresponds to your particular make and model.

-There are two kinds of leaf spring kits, which add leafs to the leaf springs under the vehicle body: the weight can be kept low with leaf springs, or you can increase the truck’s carrying capacity with a leaf kit.
+There are two kinds of leaf spring kits, which add a leaf to the leaf springs under the vehicle body: the weight can be kept low with leaf springs, or you can increase the truck’s carrying capacity with a leaf kit.

 With leaf springs, the added leaf or leaf springs are added between the existing leaf springs and rebound springs at the rear axle, thereby increasing weight and capacity.
 With helper springs, extra springs are mounted on top of existing leaf springs to increase load capacity and allow for small displacement.